 Creative Rainbow Mothers, on the other hand, inspire their children without necessarily having meals on the table on time.
-These mothers nourish there children by inspiring them.
+These mothers nourish their children by inspiring them.
 Often the lives of the children are structured around the mother’s need to keep her creative energies flowing.
-For many Rainbow Mothers having a creative outlet is necessary to their general well-being and allows for them to be the best mother possible.
+For many Rainbow Mothers, having a creative outlet is necessary to their general well-being, and allows for them to be the best mother possible.

 What comes to mind when you think about maternal archetypes and the “role” of a mother?